naturalis/sdmdl/docs/index.rst

 1. Several input files (simply obtainable by copying the git repo)
 2. A number of .tif files which will serve as the source of data for the deep learning process.
    This project distinguishes between two types of environmental layers:
-   a.
-Scaled layers, that need to be scaled during the process of preparing the data.
+   i.
+Scaled layers, that need to be scaled during the process of preparing the data. ii.
-   b.
 Non-scaled layers, that are already normalized or are categorical (0 = not present while 1 = present).
 3. A set of occurrences (.csv or .xls) that will serve as training examples of where the species currently occurs.

 Before running the tool a few important details should be taken into account: